Life is Strange games coming to Nintendo Switch

 Elevate your enterprise data technology and strategy at Transform 2021.

-Nintendo announced that the Life is Strange: True Colors and Life is Strange: Remastered Collection are coming to the Nintendo Switch.
+Nintendo announced during its E3 Direct today that the Life is Strange: True Colors and Life is Strange: Remastered Collection are coming to the Nintendo Switch.

 That’s another sign that the Switch has become a must-have for game publishers because of its huge reach.